Most common questions (and answers) asked in a financial modeling interview

 It is also a good practice to use the same color theme throughout the whole model to make it professional-looking.

 Pick a model which allows you to demonstrate some advanced financial modeling knowledge, but don’t be too ambitious so that you end up picking one which you are not familiar with.
 Make sure you know all the key steps to building the model thoroughly.

 It is also a good idea to build a couple of models ahead of the interview, so that they’ll be handy to show and demonstrate the process to the interviewer when this type of question is asked.

 Below are some useful resources on different types of financial models:

 There are two approaches to model building — making your model realistic, or keeping it simple and robust.

 The first principles approach identifies various methods to model revenues with high degrees of detail and precision.
 There are also industry-specific considerations that need to be taken into account.
 For instance, when forecasting revenue for the retail industry, you forecast expansion rate and derive income per square meter.
 When forecasting revenue for the telecommunications industry, you predict the market size and use current market share and competitor analysis.
-When forecasting revenue for service industries, you estimate the headcount and use the income for employee trends.
+When forecasting revenue for service industries, you estimate the headcount and use the income per employee trends.

 On the other hand, the quick and simple approach to robust models outlines how you can model revenues in a much more straightforward way, with the benefit that the model will be more simple and easy to use.
 In this approach, you predict the future growth rate based on historical figures and trends.

 The function argument is =NPV(rate, [value 1], [value 2],…), where rate is the rate of discount over the length of the period, and value 1, value 2,… are numeric values that represent a series of payments and income.